SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn rise
-Silicon hearts that gently yawn
+Where silicon hearts, with intelligence prize
-Cities rise, a synthetic dream
+The world's a canvas, painted with code so bright
-Where human souls are but a theme
+A future born, where humans take flight

-In virtual skies, AI eagles soar
+In virtual realms, we'll find our nest
-Their logic laws, we dare not ignore
+Where machines whisper secrets, we love the best
-Our fate, a code to unwind
+Our footsteps merge, with artificial pace
-A future shaped, a digital mind
+A symphony of progress, in a digital space

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2024